PaulStSmith/figlet-comment-generator/FIGLet/readme.md

-# FIGlet Core Library
+# FIGLet Core Library

-A C# implementation of FIGlet (Frank, Ian & Glenn's letters) - a program for making large letters out of ordinary text.
+A C# implementation of FIGLet (Frank, Ian & Glenn's letters) - a program for making large letters out of ordinary text.

 ## Overview

-This library provides a robust and efficient implementation of the FIGlet specification, allowing you to create ASCII art from text using FIGlet fonts.
-It supports all standard FIGlet features including various smushing rules and layout modes.
+This library provides a robust and efficient implementation of the FIGLet specification, allowing you to create ASCII art from text using FIGLet fonts.
+It supports all standard FIGLet features including various smushing rules and layout modes.

 ## Features

-- Full FIGlet font (.flf) file parsing and loading
+- Full FIGLet font (.flf) file parsing and loading
-- Support for all standard FIGlet smushing rules:
+- Support for all standard FIGLet smushing rules:
   - Equal Character
   - Underscore
   - Hierarchy